Musée régional de Vaudreuil-Soulanges: History

 Painting of Gerrit Schipper, collection Musée régional de Vaudreuil-Soulanges.

 The museum was founded in 1953 as the Musée historique de l'île Perrot by the Société historique de Vaudreuil-Soulanges.
 It was originally located in a parish hall in Notre-Dame-de-l'Île-Perrot and inaugurated on August 29, 1953.
 The museum is one of Quebec's oldest regional museums.

 As its collections expanded, the museum relocated to the former Collège Saint-Michel, a building constructed between 1857 and 1859.
 The museum acquired the building in 1959.
 With the move, a name change took place.
 The museum became the Musée historique de Vaudreuil.
 In 1961, at the urging of Paul Gouin, the building was designated as a cultural heritage site and a classified historic site of Quebec.
 From 1964 to 1965, the museum conducted restorations and reopened officially on July 18, 1965.

 During the 1970s, the collection surpassed 4,000 items and the museum decided to implemented professional standards for collection management.
-The museum holds a collection of artworks from the region, including a very rare depiction of a votive scene (ex-voto painting on paper from around 1700), Felix Leclerc's first guitare, and masterpieces of the refuge global.
+The museum holds a collection of artworks from the region, including a very rare depiction of a votive scene (ex-voto painting on paper from around 1700), Felix Leclerc's first guitar, and masterpieces of the refuge global.
 Over the next decades, temporary exhibitions featured artists of national importance such as Albert Dumouchel, Stanley Cosgrove, and new discoveries such as the female photographer Germaine St-Denis.
 In 1979, the museum expanded its facilities under the direction of the museum's co-founder Lucien Thériault.

 In 1980, the institution adopted the name Musée régional de Vaudreuil-Soulanges to reflect its broader regional focus.
 In 1990, its collections were officially recognized as being of national interest by the Quebec Ministry of Cultural Affairs.
 As of today, the museum houses over 9,500 items.